daattali/ddpcr/README.md

-BRAF V600 Status in Colorectal Cancer Using Droplet Digital PCR and a Novel Wild-Type Negative Assay*](http://jmd.amjpathol.org/article/S1525-1578(15)00262-7/) by Roza Bidshahri, Dean Attali, et al.), any assay with similar characteristics can also use this tool to automatically gate the droplets.
+BRAF V600 Status in Colorectal Cancer Using Droplet Digital PCR and a Novel Wild-Type Negative Assay*](http://jmd.amjpathol.org/article/S1525-1578(15)00262-7/) by Roza Bidshahri, Dean Attali, et al.), any ddPCR experiment using an assay with similar characteristics can also use this tool to automatically gate the droplets.
 In order to benefit from the full automatic analysis, your ddPCR experiment needs to have these characteristics:

--   The experiment is a duplex ddPCR experiment
+-   The experiment is a duplex ddPCR experiment.
--   The majority of droplets are empty (double-negative)
+-   The majority of droplets are empty (double-negative).
--   The majority of non-empty droplets are double-positive
+-   The majority of non-empty droplets are double-positive.
--   There can be a third cluster of either FAM+ or HEX+ droplets
+-   There can be a third cluster of either FAM+ or HEX+ droplets.

-In other words, the built-in automatic gating will work when there are three clusters of droplets: (1) double-negative, (2) double-positive, and (3) either FAM+ or HEX+.
+In other words, the built-in automatic gating will work when there are three expected clusters of droplets: (1) double-negative, (2) double-positive, and (3) either FAM+ or HEX+.
 These types of experiments will be referred to as **(FAM+)/(FAM+HEX+)** or **(HEX+)/(FAM+HEX+)**.
 Both of these experiment types fall under the name of **PNPP experiments**; PNPP is short for PositiveNegative/PositivePositive, which is a reflection of the droplet clusters.
 Here is what a typical well from a PNPP experiment looks like:

 [![Supported experiment
 types](inst/vignettes-supp/supported-exp-types.png)](inst/vignettes-supp/supported-exp-types.png)

-If your experiment matches the criteria for a **PNPP** experiment (either a **(FAM+)/(FAM+HEX+)** or a **(HEX+)/(FAM+HEX+)** experiment), then after calculating empty droplets the program will analyze the rest of the droplets and assign each droplet one of the following three
+If your experiment matches the criteria for a **PNPP** experiment (either a **(FAM+)/(FAM+HEX+)** or a **(HEX+)/(FAM+HEX+)** experiment), then each droplet will be classified either as a rain droplet or as one of the three expected droplet clusters (FAM+, FAM+HEX+, or double-negative).
+Rain droplets are droplets that emit considerably more fluorescence than empty droplets, but do not emit enough fluorescence to be assigned into one of the main clusters.
-clustes: FAM+ (or HEX+), FAM+HEX+, or rain.
 Here is the result of analyzing a single well from a **(FAM+)/(FAM+HEX+)** experiment:

 [![Analyze